SpatioTemporal/STAREPandas/README.md

 ## Features and usage
+The examples/ folder contains notebooks that highlight the usage.

 STAREPandas helps integrating STARE in the geospatial data workflow.
 Building on top of fiona and geopandas, STAREPandas allows to read almost any vector-based spatial data format and convert lat/lon and well-known-text (WKT) representation to STARE indices and covers.